-CAW informs each Client of their classification when they make use of investment services.
+CAW informs each Client of his, her or its classification when he, she or it makes use of investment services.

 Retail Clients are Clients who benefit from the highest level of protection under MiFID II.
 Retail Clients may ask CAW to be considered Professional Clients.
 CAW reserves the right to accept or refuse such a request.